selipot/selipot.github.io/projects/index.md

 title: Projects
 image:
   feature: dolphins2.jpg
-  credit: Dolphins at the bow of the RS Algoa, April 2016
+  credit: The bow of the RS Algoa in the Agulhas Current, Indian Ocean, April 2016
 ---

 * * *